jacktangsy/jacktangsy.github.io/_pages/about.md

 News
 ======
 * *Nov.
-16, 2024* Returned to China from Ann Arbor, Michigan, USA.
+16, 2024* Returned to China from Ann Arbor, Michigan, US, after 16 hours in the "sky prison".
 * *Jul.
-23, 2024* Arrived at Ann Arbor, Michigan, and started my undergraduate research internship.
+23, 2024* Arrived at Ann Arbor, Michigan, US, and started my undergraduate research internship.

 Education
 ======